serifluous/tipped/readme.md

 ## Notes

 - Had to change "Any" argument in calculateTip to "AnyObject" to be able to drag Value Changed event for the tipControl to the function
+- Used a tutorial (http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/) to add custom font, but couldn't find an easy way to change the system font

 ## License